Steamboat Springs

 What makes Steamboat's snow different?

-Steamboat Springs features several natural hot springs, including the Old Town Hot Springs with multiple pools, water slides, and fitness facilities, and Strawberry Park Hot Springs located in a beautiful natural setting.
-The town's name comes from early trappers who thought a hot spring sounded like a steamboat.
+There are two main options.
+Old Town Hot Springs sits in the middle of town with pools, slides, and a fitness setup, while Strawberry Park Hot Springs is a more natural soak out in the trees.
+The town's name actually comes from early trappers who thought a bubbling spring sounded like a steamboat.

 How do I get to Steamboat Springs?